-Choose five numbers from between 1 and 59.
+Choose five numbers from between 1 and 69.
 Like nearly all lotteries, none of these five numbers can be the same and the order doesn't matter.
-You'll also choose a bonus number between 1 and 35 – this is the Powerball.
+You'll also choose a Powerball number between 1 and 26.
 We recommend you spend a little more and take the Power Play option; we explain why in more detail below.
-Once you’ve bought a ticket, then you’re going to have to wait for the drawings to take place on Wednesdays and Saturdays at 10:59 p.m.
-ET.
+Once you’ve bought a ticket, you’re going to have to wait for the drawings to take place on Wednesdays and Saturdays at 10:59 p.m.
+(EST).
 It’s that simple and will take you one step closer to hunting down that big win.

-Every time a Powerball ticket is bought, a massive 50% goes towards prizes with 20% going directly into the jackpot pool, while the other 30% goes towards the other prizes.
-So whenever you buy Powerball tickets, 20% of what you spend goes straight to the jackpot.
-The remaining 50% goes to the state where the ticket was bought to cover operating cost, retailer costs and of course good causes.
+Every time a Powerball ticket is bought, a massive 50% goes towards prizes (20% into the jackpot pool, the other 30% towards other prizes).
+The remaining 50% goes to the state where the ticket was bought to cover operating costs, retailer costs and of course good causes.

 |Numbers Matched||Prize||Odds of Winning|